What Is Upper Blepharoplasty?

 Upper Blepharoplasty vs Lower Blepharoplasty

-Upper blepharoplasty focuses on the upper eyelids, addressing issues like sagging eyelid skin, excess fat, and droopy eyelids.
+what is an upper blepharoplasty Upper blepharoplasty focuses on the upper eyelids, addressing issues like sagging eyelid skin, excess fat, and droopy eyelids.
 This procedure is ideal for individuals who want to enhance the appearance of their upper lids or improve vision affected by baggy eyelids.

 In contrast, lower blepharoplasty targets the lower lids and is designed to remove excess skin and fat that contribute to under-eye bags.
 While both surgeries aim to rejuvenate the eye area, they address different concerns.
 Upper blepharoplasty often involves creating an incision along the eyelid crease, whereas lower eyelid surgery typically involves an incision below the lash line or inside the lower lid.